Dutch citizens take own Country to court over Climate Change lawsuit

 This is the first time that a national government has been taken to with regard to climate change — as well as this is the first time that a group of citizens in Europe have made an attempt to hold its government legally responsible for inefficient climate norms.

 But having said all this, is it the government alone or the citizens who need to take the initiatives to curb pollution?
-Because reducing carbon dioxide emission will require major changes to most common and ultra modern lifestyles and are the people of Netherlands ready for that?
-Because walking, bicycling and turning to renewable source of energy is not going to fulfil or support the modern lifestyle requirements.
+Because reducing carbon dioxide emission will require major changes to most common and ultra-modern lifestyles and are the people of Netherlands ready for that?
+Because walking, bicycling and turning to the renewable source of energy is not going to fulfill or support the modern lifestyle requirements.

-So for an efficient action plan the Dutch will have to rearrange resources on an individual level and that might mean going back to using their windmills!
+So for an effective action plan, the Dutch will have to rearrange resources on an individual level and that might mean going back to using their windmills!